MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 # Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows

-If you have a Surface Hub 2S, you can migrate it to run the Microsoft Teams Rooms on Windows experience and bring HD video, audio, and content sharing to meetings of all sizes, from small huddle areas to large conference rooms.
+If you have a Surface Hub 2S, you can migrate it to run the Microsoft Teams Rooms on Windows experience.
 This enables Surface Hub 2S devices to run the same Windows 11 software platform shipping on new Surface Hub 3 devices.

 ## Background